SuqiGuo/Guo-et-al-2026/README.md

 # Guo-et-al.-2026
-This repository contains the scripts used in Guo et al. (2025), "Framework for mapping land-use effects on carbon and climate across perspectives."
+This repository contains the scripts used in Guo et al. (2026), "A framework for mapping land-use effects on carbon and climate across perspectives."

 1. Figures folder
 Contains scripts used to generate the figures presented in the paper.